P06B1

 Why do multiple sensor codes appear with P06B1?

-Sensors sharing the same 5-volt reference circuit will all read incorrectly when that reference is pulled low or lost, generating cascade faults.
-P06B1 is typically the root cause code to resolve first.
+Sensors sharing the same reference circuit all read incorrectly when that reference is lost or pulled out of range, so P06B1 is usually the root cause code to fix first.

 How do I find which sensor is shorting the reference?

-Unplug sensors on circuit B one at a time while monitoring the reference voltage.
-When the voltage recovers to 5 volts after unplugging a specific sensor, that sensor is the source of the short.
+Unplug the circuit B sensors one at a time while monitoring the reference voltage; when the voltage recovers after unplugging one sensor, that sensor is the source of the short.

 Can P06B1 cause a no-start condition?

-No. The grouping of sensors on reference circuits A, B, and C is manufacturer-specific.
-Always consult the appropriate wiring diagram to identify which sensors are on circuit B for the specific vehicle.
+No. The grouping of sensors on reference circuits A, B, and C is manufacturer specific, so the correct wiring diagram is needed to identify the circuit B sensors for the vehicle.

 Disabling P06B1 in software